janiekyu/data-structures-and-algorithms/dataStructures.md

 ### Binary Search Trees

-The best way to approach a BST search is with a while loop.
+A good way to approach a BST search is with a while loop.
 The condition within this while loop would be to keep running until it hits a leaf.

 The Big O of a Binary Search Tree’s insertion and search operations is O(h), or O(height).
 In the worst case, we will have to search all the way down to a leaf, which will require searching through as many nodes as the tree is tall.